-• Consistent collection box design: Recser's red battery collection boxes, supplied free of charge to over 12,000 retail outlets88 nationwide, contribute significantly to the awareness of the waste battery collection: By early 2009 (after less than 1 year in operation) 'most' Finns were aware of the possibility of returning batteries to retailers.
+• Consistent collection box design: Recser's red battery collection boxes, supplied free of charge to over 12,000 retail outlets93 nationwide, contribute significantly to the awareness of the waste battery collection: By early 2009 (after less than 1 year in operation) 'most' Finns were aware of the possibility of returning batteries to retailers.
 (By contrast, less than half knew that WEEE could be returned to retailers).

-Small but dangerous - hazardous waste campaign: Since March 2012, the public awareness campaign titled 'Small but dangerous - Problem waste is now hazardous waste' was carried out in cooperation with municipal waste & water treatment companies JLY, Vesilaitosyhdistys, HSY and lead-acid battery recycler Akkukierratys Pb, using all media channels including TV.
+Small but dangerous - hazardous waste campaign (below left): Since March 2012, the public awareness campaign titled 'Small but dangerous - Problem waste is now hazardous waste' was carried out in cooperation with municipal waste & water treatment companies JLY, Vesilaitosyhdistys, HSY and lead-acid battery recycler Akkukierratys Pb, using all media channels including TV.
 It provided information on various types of hazardous wastes (including batteries) and drop-off locations.

-Social media: Recser maintains a Facebook presence through which it provides information on battery recycling and organises competitions and draws.
+- Tape your batteries campaign (above right): Launched in May 2015, the campaign 'TEIPATTUNA VAARATON!' (loosely translated 'Tape to be Safe') encourages battery end-users to tape the end of their waste batteries before disposal to eliminate the risk of short-circuits.
+A website has been setup to provide information on the issue. - Social media: Recser maintains a Facebook presence as well as a Twitter account through which it provides information on battery recycling and organises competitions and draws.
 In 2011, Recser produced a video to inform consumers about safe recycling of batteries.
 The video recommends that consumers cover all terminals on waste batteries, in particular lithium batteries, with masking tape to prevent fire hazards before disposing of them in Recser collection boxes (viewable on youtube).

-Full boxes (30 kg) are picked up within 7 days of request from the retailer
+93 Full boxes (30 kg) are picked up within 7 days of request from the retailer